c99rahul/base.css/README.md

 Your input is valuable in shaping this project further.

-If you have any feedback or questions about Zero CSS, please don't hesitate to [reach out to me on Twitter](https://twitter.com/c99rahul), or as already mentioned, feel free to open an issue if you thin it's worth it.
+If you have any feedback or questions about Zero CSS, feel free to [reach out to me on Twitter](https://twitter.com/c99rahul).
+You can also open an issue if you think it's necessary.

 ## Acknowledgements